American Forts: East

 San Miguel de Gualdape

-(1526 - 1527), St. Catherines Island ?
+(1526 - 1527), St. Catherines Island ? or Sapelo Island ?

 The first Spanish colonization attempt north of Mexico.
 There were 600 colonists, including a few women and some black slaves, and one Indian named "El Chicorano" as a guide (who had been captured on a 1521 slave raid to the region), as well as horses and supplies for three months.
 They sailed from Santo Domingo (Hispaniola) in two ships under the leadership of Lucas Vásquez de Ayllón.
-The party landed in Winyah Bay, SC (Cabo de San Nicolás, at roughly 30 degrees, 30 minutes north latitude, plus or minus 30 minutes), repaired their ships, and then headed southwest for 40-45 Spanish leagues to find a suitable settlement site.
+The party landed in Winyah Bay, SC (Cabo de San Nicolás, at roughly 30 degrees, 30 minutes north latitude, plus or minus 30 minutes), repaired their ships, and then headed southwest for 40-45 Spanish leagues to find a suitable settlement site, somewhere in the Sapelo Sound area.
 Only 150 people made it through the winter and several Indian attacks, and returned to Santo Domingo the following spring. (see also Winyah Bay in SOUTH CAROLINA)

 St. Catherines Island Presidio